-The Department of Special Education offers one Master's of Arts in Special Education, with program areas in the following: Early Childhood Special Education, Mild Moderate Disabilities, Moderate Severe Disabilities, Orientation & Mobility, and Visual Impairments.
+The Department of Special Education offers one Master's of Arts in Special Education, with program areas in the following: Early Childhood Special Education, Moderate Support Needs, Extensive Support Needs, Orientation & Mobility, and Visual Impairments.

 The program prepares individuals to provide quality early intervention and early childhood special education to young children, birth to 5, who are at risk or have been diagnosed with disabilities.
 Emphasis is placed on providing culturally competent, family-centered services through an interdisciplinary approach.
 Coursework and field experiences provide opportunities to use evidence-based and developmentally appropriate practices within inclusive infant/toddler and preschool settings.
 Graduates of our program pursue a variety of jobs including teaching, early intervention, program administration, and non-profit work.
 We are currently pleased to offer opportunities for tuition stipends as part of a federally funded grant program entitled CIRCLE.
 More information about the program and funding opportunities can be found on the ECSE website.

-The program prepares individuals seeking teacher certification to work with students who have mild to moderate disabilities, including learning disabilities, English language learners with language/learning disabilities, emotional disturbances, speech and language disabilities, autism, visual or auditory processing difficulties, and mild intellectual disabilities.
-The Mild/Moderate program provides instruction and applied experiences in legal issues, psychoeducational assessment, data-based decision making, instructional programming, behavior management, and collaboration and co-teaching among general and special educators.
+The program prepares individuals seeking teacher certification to work with students who have moderate support needs, including learning disabilities, English language learners with language/learning disabilities, emotional disturbances, speech and language disabilities, autism, visual or auditory processing difficulties, and mild intellectual disabilities.
+The Mild to Moderate Support Needs program provides instruction and applied experiences in legal issues, psychoeducational assessment, data-based decision making, instructional programming, behavior management, and collaboration and co-teaching among general and special educators.
 Credential candidates learn to develop close relationships with students and apply specialized techniques in numerous educational settings.

 The program prepares teachers using research-based curricula and pedagogy to provide quality educational services to students from culturally and linguistically diverse backgrounds.
 The program has as its foundation the assumption that special education services for students with disabilities should be implemented in the least restrictive environment.
 An ecological curricular framework, with a focus on quality of life outcomes, guides all educational activities.
 Credential candidates in this program must demonstrate their competence in providing quality educational services to students with moderate/severe disabilities using systematic, data-based approaches to instruction and models of curricular adaptation and social belonging.
 Competencies in interacting effectively with families and in developing educational goals using a transdisciplinary team approach are also essential components of the teacher preparation program.
 In addition, a three-semester sequence of supervised fieldwork ensures that teacher candidates are able to apply the knowledge and skills acquired through course content and assignments to the instruction of students with moderate/severe disabilities in urban school settings.